 Halifax police investigate alleged break and enter, bear spray assault

-Police are investigating after a man allegedly forced his way into an apartment in Dartmouth, N.S., and attacked a woman with bear spray early this morning.
+Police are investigating after a man allegedly forced his way into an apartment in Dartmouth, N.S., and attacked a woman with bear spray early Saturday morning.

 Halifax Regional Police responded to the call about the incident at 2:30 a.m.